 -

-This collaboration creates a strong file that is well substantiated both medically and legally.
+This collaboration results in a strong case file that is well substantiated both medically and legally.

-Read more about this in our blog How does the personal injury process work?.
+You can read more about this in our blog How does the personal injury claims process work?.

-You don’t have to do this yourself.
-If you are assisted by Arslan Lawyers, we will take care of the right medical guidance and we will engage the medical advisor on your behalf.
+You do not have to do this yourself.
+If you are assisted by Arslan Advocaten, we will provide the right medical guidance and engage the medical advisor on your behalf.

-We only collaborate with recognized and independent doctors, who have experience with personal injury cases.
+We work exclusively with accredited and independent physicians who have experience with personal injury cases.

-At Arslan Lawyers we understand how important medical substantiation is in case of personal injury.
+At Arslan Advocaten we understand how important medical evidence is in personal injury.

-Our specialized lawyers work together with expert medical advisors to fully substantiate your case.
+Our specialized attorneys work together with expert medical advisors to fully substantiate your case.

 We take care of everything for you — from requesting the file to submitting the claim.

-Our legal assistance is free, as we recover the costs from the liable party.
+Our legal assistance is free of charge, because we recover the costs from the liable party.